We are casting our research net far and wide, examining nearly two dozen countries in five corners of the world.

 2. The individual/community level, which concerns willingness to use or support the use of violence in the name of a religion or against a religion.

-We are taking a more in-depth look at the dynamics of religiously inspired radicalisation in 13 countries.
-These include four EU member states (Belgium, France, Germany and the UK), one in southeastern Europe (Bosnia and Herzegovina), one in Eurasia (Russia), three in the MENA region (Egypt, Tunisia and Morocco), one in South Asia (India), two in Southeast Asia (Indonesia and Malaysia) and one in the Asia Pacific region (Australia).
+We are taking a more in-depth look at the dynamics of religiously inspired radicalisation in 12 countries.
+These include four EU member states (Belgium, France, Germany and the UK), one in southeastern Europe (Bosnia and Herzegovina), one in Eurasia (Russia), three in the MENA region (Egypt, Tunisia and Morocco), two in Southeast Asia (Indonesia and Malaysia) and one in the Asia Pacific region (Australia).
 All of these countries share a common challenge in coping with violent religious radicalisation among their native, migrant or post-migrant Muslim populations